ivanreese/DOOM/README.md

 ### Element Manipulation

-DOOM also offers a handful of functions for manipulation the DOM hierarchy.
+DOOM also offers a handful of functions for manipulating the DOM hierarchy.

 You can create a new DOM element by calling `DOOM.create` with the tag name, (optional) parent element, and (optional) object of props/attrs/styles to set on the new element.